+Buying power refers to an investor’s ability or resources on hand to buy securities or investments.
 Investors who trade securities through an online brokerage account or margin account may see references to buying power or excess equity when reviewing the amount of money they have available to purchase securities.
-So what is buying power in stocks, exactly?

 What Is Stock Buying Power?